 While it is true that genes increase susceptibility to weight gain, the evidence so far suggests that genetic predisposition is not destiny – many people who carry so-called “obesity genes” do not become overweight.
-Rather, it seems that eating a healthy diet and getting enough exercise may counteract some of the gene-related obesity risk.
+Rather, it seems that eating a healthy diet and getting enough exercise may counteract some of the gene-related obesity risks.

-If you are a parent, you should monitor your child’s weight as diligently as you would monitor any other aspect of their life, such as their academic performance or their general behaviour, and should signs emerge that indicate your child is gaining unhealthy weight, you need to bring that to the attention of your child and guide them in rectifying the eating habits that are making them fat and starting them on the path to obesity.
+If you are a parent, you should monitor your child’s weight as diligently as you would monitor any other aspect of their life, such as their academic performance or their general behavior, and should sign emerge that indicate your child is gaining unhealthy weight, you need to bring that to the attention of your child and guide them in rectifying the eating habits that are making them fat and starting them on the path to obesity.